imaginary-cloud/CameraManager/README.md

 V1.0.0 (10-Oct-2014)

 ####About
-This is a simple class to provide all the configurations and you need to create custom camera view in your app.
+This is a simple class to provide all the configurations you need to create custom camera view in your app.
 Just drag, drop and use.

 ####How to use
 To use it you just add the preview layer to your desired view